plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme-vs.md

 history.AddAssistantMessage(step2Result.ToString());
 ```

-This code create a `ChatHistory` object and adds the history from the section section - both the user message (our prompt asking for the research abstract) and the assistant message (LLM response) with that abstract.
+This code creates a `ChatHistory` object and adds the history from the second section - both the user message (our prompt asking for the research abstract) and the assistant message (LLM response) with that abstract.

-2. Replace line 82 with the following line, which will add the user message to the history:
+2. Replace line 81 with the following line, which will add the user message to the history:

 ```C#
 history.AddUserMessage(prompt3B);
 ```

-3. Replace lines 84 and 85 with the following line:
+3. Replace lines 83 and 84 with the following line:

 ```C#
 var step3BResult = await chatCompletionService.GetChatMessageContentsAsync(history, openAIPromptExecutionSettings);